quartzjer/pennybank/spec.md

 A Penny Bank (abbreviated `PB`) is the shared state between two parties that have agreed to exchange microtransactions pinned to the blockchain through a single larger transaction.

 The `PB` contains many small proof-of-work challenges (the pennies) that are created in an ordered sequence called a `pence`.
-Each penny in the sequence is a 5-byte secret value that represents a single proof of work result.
-A `pence` is a 32 byte random nonce and a sequence of pennies that are created by performing a SHA-256 digest of the nonce and the previous value in the sequence.
-The first penny is `p0` and its 5 bytes are the random seed of the `pence`.
+Each penny is an 8 byte value, 3 bytes of the sequence number (big endian) and a 5-byte secret.
+A `pence` is a 32 byte random nonce and a sequence of pennies that are created by performing a SHA-256 digest of the nonce XOR'd with previous penny in the sequence.
+The first penny is `p0` (sequence 0) and its secret is the random seed of the `pence`, with each sequentially increasing penny's secrets being the first 5 bytes of the previous one's digest output.
+Given any penny, all higher sequences can be immediately calculated, but lower ones could only be derived through brute force hashing.

 The number of pennies in a `pence` must represent a [difficulty](#value) *equal to or greater than the total `PB` bitcoin value*, it must require at least as many hashes to do these proofs as it would be to mine new bitcoin of that value.